The Mexican wolf is the rarest subspecies of gray wolf in North America. Once common throughout portions of the southwestern United States,

 the Mexican wolf was all but eliminated from the wild by the 1970s.
 In 1977, the U.S. Fish and Wildlife Service initiated efforts to conserve

 the species.
-In 1998, Mexican wolves were released to the wild for the first time in the Blue Range Wolf Recovery Area.
-Missing from the
+In 1998, Mexican wolves were released to the wild for the first time in the Blue Range Wolf Recovery Area within the Mexican Wolf

 Photo Courtesy of the U.S. Fish and Wildlife Service